-Jacquelyn Taylor, PhD, RN, PNP-BC, FAHA, FAAN is the inaugural Vernice D. Ferguson Professor in Health Equity.
-Taylor’s work focuses on the interaction of –omics and social factors that contribute to health disparities for common chronic conditions among under represented minority populations in the United States and vulnerable populations abroad.
-Her current R01 examines the gene-environment and DNAm-environment interactions of perceived racism and discrimination, parenting stress, and maternal mental health on blood pressure on African American mothers and their young children.
-Dr. Taylor is also conducting a study on the genomics of lead poisoning in Flint, MI.
-She was recently awarded the Presidential Early Career Award for Scientists and Engineers (PECASE) by President Barack Obama, the highest honor awarded by the federal government to scientists and engineers, where she will examine next generation sequencing-environment interactions on blood pressure among African Americans.
+Jacquelyn Taylor, PhD, RN, PNP-BC, FAHA, FAAN, professor of nursing, medicine, and population health, is the inaugural Vernice D. Ferguson Professor in Health Equity.
+Taylor’s work focuses on the interaction of –omics and social factors that contribute to health disparities for common chronic conditions among underrepresented minority populations in the US and vulnerable populations abroad.
+Her R01 "Intergenerational Impact of Genetic and Psychological Factors on Blood Pressure - InterGen" examined the gene-environment and DNAm-environment interactions of perceived racism and discrimination, parenting stress, and maternal mental health on blood pressure on African American mothers and their young children.
+Taylor is also conducting a study on the genomics of lead poisoning in Flint, MI.
+She was awarded the Presidential Early Career Award for Scientists and Engineers (PECASE) by President Barack Obama in 2017, the highest honor awarded by the federal government to scientists and engineers, where she will examine next-generation sequencing-environment interactions on blood pressure among African Americans.
+Additionally, Taylor is co-PI and co-director of the administrative core of a NINR-funded P20 Exploratory Center on Precision Health in Diverse Populations.
 Her long-term goals are to develop nursing interventions to reduce and prevent omic-environment risks associated with health disparities in diverse populations across the lifespan.

-More than 45 publications can be found on the Google scholar and/or MyNCBI links below.
+Publications can be found on the Google Scholar and/or MyNCBI links below.

 Ph.D.
 Wayne State UniversityM.S.N.
 Wayne State UniversityB.S.N.
 Wayne State University